SwissDataScienceCenter/renku/helm-chart/README.rst

 - Before starting, make sure to check out `the values changelog for this upgrade<https://github.com/SwissDataScienceCenter/renku/blob/master/helm-chart/values.yaml.changelog.md#upgrading-to-renku-080-includes-breaking-changes>`_ and update your values file accordingly.

-- The upgrade of keycloak will perform an irreversible database migration.
-It is therefore recommended to back up your postgres volume before performing this upgrade.
+- The upgrade of keycloak will perform an **irreversible database migration**.
+It is therefore recommended to **back up your postgres volume** before performing this upgrade.

+- **Warning: Persist keycloak-related secrets!**

+  If `global.keycloak.postgresPassword.value` and `global.keycloak.postgresPassword.value`
-- If they have not been explicitly defined (and thus autocreated through a helm hook), make sure to get the value of get the `keycloak-postgres-password` from the `renku-keycloak-postgres` secret and add it to your values file as `global.keycloak.postgresPassword.value`.
-Do the same for `keycloak-password` from the `keycloak-password-secret` and add it as `global.keycloak.password.value`.
+  have not been explicitly defined in the values file (and thus have been autocreated by helm), add them to the values file now.

+  * Get the `keycloak-postgres-password` from the `renku-keycloak-postgres` secret and add it as `global.keycloak.postgresPassword.value`.
+  * Get the `keycloak-password` from the `keycloak-password-secret` and add it as `global.keycloak.password.value`.

 - Delete the two secrets which need to be recreated as well as the keycloak StatefulSet:

 .. code-block:: bash

-   kubectl delete secrets -n <namespace> keycloak-password-secret renku-keycloak-postgres kubectl delete statefulsets.apps -n <namespace> <release-name>-keyclo
+    kubectl delete secrets -n <namespace> keycloak-password-secret renku-keycloak-postgres KEYCLOAK_NAME=`kubectl get statefulsets.apps -n <namespace> -l app=keycloak --no-headers=true -o custom-columns=":metadata.name"` kubectl delete statefulsets.apps -n <namespace> $KEYCLOAK_NAME

 - Perform the appropriate `helm upgrade` command to use the new chart version and your modified values file.